tytydraco/yessleep/out/Orion_Pest_Control_Dont_Ask_To_Speak_To_My_Manager.md

 I wondered if being exposed to so much blood had been the trigger.
 I suppose I should just be glad that Victor had eaten a man who was already dead instead of me or another living person.

 Like I said, I'm going to have to keep an eye on him.
-In the meantime… maybe don't demand to speak to my manager.
+In the meantime… maybe don't demand to speak to the manager.